Hair coat and skin conditions in dogs

 Dietary modification and supplementation

 For nutritional deficiencies of specific vitamins, such as vitamin A, vitamin E or zinc, supplements will be prescribed.
 For more broad nutritional deficiencies caused by general malnutrition, a balanced diet and a supplement of essential fatty acids may be prescribed.
-Some dogs are more sensitive than others, but all dogs benefit greatly from a healthy diet that does not contain filler or artificial ingredients.
+Some dogs are more sensitive than others, but all dogs benefit greatly from a healthy diet that does not contain an abundance of filler or artificial ingredients.

 Skin tumour treatment

-Benign skin tumours are often left alone as some may regress spontaneously.
+Benign skin tumours are often left alone as these may regress spontaneously.
 Alternatively, they can be surgically removed if they are bothering the dog or are likely to grow bigger.
 This can be done by surgical excision or cryosurgery (performed with a laser).
 They can also be treated with topical steroids and antibiotics if they ulcerate, become inflamed or infected.

 Treating the underlying condition

-In most cases, the condition will improve once the underlying condition has been identified and properly treated.
+In most cases, the skin condition will improve once the underlying condition has been identified and properly treated.
 This may entail specific medication to treat a systemic disorder such as hypothyroidism or Cushing’s disease.
 Different types of treatment may be required depending on the underlying cause of the condition, for example:

 Treatment of alopecia: